 This concentration emphasizes developing skills and knowledge in the human resource function.
 Coursework addresses core areas such as strategic human resource planning, training, and compensation and benefits, as well as such current critical areas as diversity, labor relations and performance management.
 This curriculum is most appropriate for students who are preparing for entry into or career advancement in this field.
 In addition, the emphasis on human resource management offers key skill development for line managers who are increasingly responsible for human resource functions such as recruitment or performance evaluation.

-MBA 633 Legal Issues in the Workplace (4)

-MGMT 570 Human Resource Management Overview (2) (online format only)
+MGMT 6570 Human Resource Management Overview (2) (online format only)

-MGMT 571 Labor Relations (2)\
+MGMT 6571 Labor Relations (2)\

-MGMT 572 Compensation and Benefits (2)\
+MGMT 6572 Compensation and Benefits (2)\

-MGMT 573 Performance Management Systems (2)
+MGMT 6573 Performance Management Systems (2)

-MGMT 578 Recruitment and Selection (2)\
+MGMT 6578 Recruitment and Selection (2)\

-MGMT 579 Training and Development Overview (2)\
+MGMT 6579 Training and Development Overview (2)\

-MGMT 592 Managing Diversity (2)
+MGMT 6592 Managing Diversity (2)

+MBA 6633 Legal Issues in the Workplace (4)

 \Highly Recommended

-Concentration in Human Service Administration:
+Concentration in Management and Organizational Behavior: Objectives:

-Objectives: